 Where HVAC Technicians Are in High Demand

-- Florida: Hurricanes, educational and healthcare buildings.
+- Florida: Hurricanes, education and healthcare facilities.

 - California: Wildfires, transportation, energy and utility upgrades.